 designed to absorb as much incoming sunlight as possible.
-As light passes through the front surface of a solar panel, it is trapped in the panel's solar cells and converted to electricity.
-The most common solar panels available today are polycrystalline, thin film and monocrystalline.
+As light passes As of May 2016, there are through the front surface of a solar over a million solar panel panel, it is trapped in the panel's solar cells and converted to electricity.
+The installations in the United most common solar panels available today are polycrystalline, thin film and residential installations, monocrystalline.